MichaelJBerk/Splitter/README.md

 A native Speedrunning timer for macOS

 Splitter is officially in Beta, but you can test it out with the link below, and give feedback.

 [Download Latest Beta Build](https://install.appcenter.ms/users/mjosephberk/apps/splittertest/distribution_groups/public%20beta)

+If you'd like to see what features are in the works, you can look at the [Roadmap](https://github.com/MichaelJBerk/Splitter/wiki/Roadmap)

+Info about the `.Split`format

 ## Formats & Files